johachi/PPTest/README.md

 - [x] Admin can: Add Employees
 - [x] Admin can: Delete Employees
 - [x] Admin can: Update Employees
-- [ ] Admin can: Add Performance Reviews Reviews
+- [ ] Admin can: Add Performance Reviews
-- [ ] Admin can: Update  Performance Reviews Reviews
+- [ ] Admin can: Update  Performance Reviews
 - [ ] Admin can: Assign Employees to Participate in Another employee's performance review

 ## Setup